-EPA Guidance on SDWA Regulation of Hydraulic Fracturing Using Diesel Fuels
+EPA Guidance for Permitting Hydraulic Fracturing Using Diesel Fuels

 As noted above, the 2005 amendment to the definition of "underground injection" in the SDWA excluded injections as part of hydraulic fracturing operations, but such injections involving the use of diesel fuels were not made part of the exclusion, meaning that injections for purposes of hydraulic fracturing involving the use of diesel fuel might still be made subject to regulation under the SDWA.
 It was not clear to states or the regulated community how EPA would address the EPAct 2005 amendment, and for several years EPA took no official position regarding the regulation of hydraulic fracturing using diesel fuel under the SDWA.
-In May of 2012, EPA issued draft UIC program permitting guidance for hydraulic fracturing injection activities where diesel fuels are used in fluids or propping agents.
-The proposed guidance is intended for EPA permit writers and is relevant where EPA directly implements the UIC Class II program.

-In the proposed guidance, EPA states its interpretation that "oil and gas hydraulic fracturing operations using diesel fuels as a fracturing fluid, or as a component of a fracturing fluid ... are subject to UIC Class II permitting requirements."
+In February 2014, EPA issued final diesel permitting guidance, which states that "under the 2005 amendments to the SDWA, a UIC Class II permit must be obtained prior to conducting the underground injection of diesel fuels for hydraulic fracturing."
 As described earlier in this report, injections subject to UIC Class II requirements must comply with a number of regulatory requirements.
 These include permitting requirements, and testing and monitoring obligations with respect to the well.
-If this proposed guidance is adopted as "final," EPA UIC program administrators would be expected to apply it going forward in their permitting of Class II wells.
-EPA noted in the proposed guidance that "[t]o the extent that states may choose to follow some aspects of EPA guidance in implementing their own programs, it may also be relevant in areas where EPA is not the permitting authority."
+The guidance is intended for EPA permit writers and is relevant where EPA directly implements the UIC Class II program.
+EPA notes that "[t]o the extent that states may choose to follow some aspects of EPA guidance in implementing their own programs, it may also be relevant in areas where EPA is not the permitting authority."

-A key issue regards how EPA may define "diesel fuels" in the final guidance.
+There had been considerable debate regarding how EPA would define "diesel fuels" in the final guidance.
 The draft guidance recommends using six Chemical Abstracts Service Registry Numbers (CASRNs) for determining whether diesel fuels are used in hydraulic fracturing operations.
-These six CASRNs collectively
+These six CASRNs collectively include various types of diesel fuels, home heating

-&lt;sup>32 In January 2011, an investigation led by Representatives Waxman, Markey and DeGette of the House Committee on Energy and Commerce found that "oil and gas service companies have injected over 32 million gallons of diesel fuel or hydraulic fracturing fluids containing diesel fuel in wells in 19 states between 2005 and 2009." http://democrats.energycommerce.house.gov/index.php?q=news/waxman-markey-and-degette-investigation-finds-continued-use-of-diesel-in-hydraulic-fracturing-f/
+&lt;sup>33 In January 2011, an investigation led by Representatives Waxman, Markey and DeGette of the House Committee on Energy and Commerce found that "oil and gas service companies have injected over 32 million gallons of diesel fuel or hydraulic fracturing fluids containing diesel fuel in wells in 19 states between 2005 and 2009." http://democrats.energycommerce.house.gov/index.php?q=news/waxman-markey-and-degette-investigation-finds-continued-use-of-diesel-in-hydraulic-fracturing-f/.